sushmakaluva/goAds.com/README.md

 # project2

+## Description
-<project_name> is an online classified advertising services platform.
++ <project_name> is an online classified advertising services platform.
-Our app allows users to exchange goods and services i.e buy or sell products.
++ Our app allows users to exchange goods and services i.e buy or sell products.
++ This app is the perfect online marketplace to buy and sell products locally.

+## Products include :
++ Electronics
++ Mobiles
++ Appliances